WELCOME TO KOH SAMUI

 The Na Tian Butterfly Garden has numerous species of butterflies, rare insects, and a bee house that allows visitors to observe the activities of bees.
 There are a wide range of dive facilities on Koh Samui.
 There are also tours available for snorkeling and fishing excursions.

-Travelling to Koh Samui
+Traveling to Koh Samui

 There are direct flights From Bangkok (Suvarnabhumi Airport) to Samui by Bangkok Airways and Thai Airways.
 Also available to travelers are ferries that provide sea transfer from the Donsak Pier of Surat Thani.
 The Seatran Ferry arrives at the Nathon Pier while the Raja Ferry arrives less than 5 km from Nikki Beach Koh Samui at the Lipa Noi Pier.